E-File 1095-C: Simplify ACA Reporting

-What is Form 1095-C: Employer-provided Health Insurance Offer and Coverage?
+What Is Form 1095-C: Employer-Provided Health Insurance Offer and Coverage?

 , "Employer-provided Health Insurance Offer and Coverage," is an IRS form used by Applicable Large Employers (ALEs) to report information about the health insurance coverage they offer to their full-time employees.
 This form is part of the requirements under the to ensure that employers are providing minimum essential coverage that is affordable and meets specific minimum value standards.